pmarcinkiewicz1/contrail-windows-ci/Test/README.md

 ### Pausing tests on any exception

-If you need to pause execution of tests at any exception that is thrown inside It block, you can make it in two ways.
+If you need to pause execution of tests on any exception that is thrown inside 'It' block, you can make it in two ways.

 1. Add a breakpoint in pester function: